Code-Institute-Submissions/Visit-East-Cork/README.md

     - The thumbnail style images on the homepage carousel were inspired by Bootstrap 4's documentation on Thumbnail Images.
     - The gallery modal and carousel was inspired by the following from [CSS Tricks](https://css-tricks.com/creating-a-modal-image-gallery-with-bootstrap-components/).
     - The alignment and positioning of the image gallery was inspired by the following from [codeacademy](codecademy.com/forum_questions/542c44d4631fe94ba3000d4f).
-- **Timeline and Progress Bar**
-    - The timeline and progress bar on the Programme page were inspired by the Resume Project in the Code Institute's User Centric Frontend module.

 ### 6.2 Media
 - **Map**